 Pull Up Homes and Get On The Same Page

-If I have my computer on me, I use it.
-If I don’t, then having the MLS app on my phone works for me.
-I will briefly input the information they told me earlier and scroll through a few listings with them.
+If I have my computer on me, I pull it out for this part of the buying process.
+If I don’t, then having the MLS app on my phone works equally well.
+I will input the information they told me earlier and scroll through a few listings with them.

-I let the client tell me what they like and don’t like about each property.
+I let the client tell me what they like and don’t like about each listing.
 If no properties exist based on their requirements, we go back and have a new discussion about lowering certain expectations.
-We follow along this path until we can find a reasonable amount of homes that would be the right starting place.
+Keep doing this until you can find a reasonable amount of homes for a tour.

 Going Over the Buyer Representation Agreement

-Before that happens though, I go over the buyer’s representation agreement.
-I explain that we offer an “easy exit buyers agreement” which gives the buyer peace of mind to know that if we don’t find them a home or provide them with the level of service they expect, they can cancel the agreement at any time with proper notice.
+Before actually scheduling the tour, I go over the buyer’s representation agreement.
+I explain that my brokerage offers an “easy exit buyers agreement.”
+This gives the buyer peace of mind to know that if I don’t find them a home or provide them with the level of service they expect, they can cancel the agreement at any time with proper notice.

-I also explain during this time how the commissions work.
-I let the buyer know that we earn our commission from the seller, and only once we find them a home.
+You should also explain during this time how commissions work.
+Let the buyer know that we earn our commission from the seller, and only once we find them a home.

 Scheduling The First Home Tour